rkuma183/wilsonmar.github.io/_posts/2016-08-28-samsung-iot-cloud.md

 <hr />

 ## Explore #

-Samsung calls its ARTIK Cloud
-a "data exchange platform that enables any device or sensor to push its data to the cloud".

-   QUESTION: What does ARTIK stand for?

 0. In an internet browser, look at<br />
    <a target="_blank" href="https://www.artik.io/overview/">
    <strong>https://www.artik.io/overview</strong></a><br />
-   which sells developers into writing ARTIK code for
+   which sells the various businesses

-   <a href="#DevicesHardware">Samsung's <strong>modules</strong> (IoT device hardware)</a>.
+   * <a href="#DevicesHardware">Samsung's <strong>modules</strong> (IoT device hardware)</a>
+   * Samsung's TIZEN operating system
+   * IoTivity communications
+   * Samsung's ARTIK Cloud, which Samsung calls an "open data exchange platform that enables any device or sensor to push its data to the cloud".
+   <br /><br />

+   QUESTION: What does ARTIK stand for?

 0. In a new tab/window, look at Samsung's home product page:<br />
    <a target="_blank" href="https://artik.cloud">